Bordered Heegaard Floer homology: Invariance and pairing: From HFK to CFD for arbitrary integral framings

-with $m=1$ (after renaming variables).
+with $m=1$.
 Now it is easy to see inductively that tensoring with our bimodule takes such an unstable chain with parameter $m$ to one with parameter $m+1$.

-The precise relationship between the length (and type) of the unstable chain, the framing parameter, and $\tau$ follows as in the proof of Theorem~\ref{thm:HFKtoHFD}.
-(Indeed, it is a formal consequence of the above proof, together with the relationship between these three quantities for sufficiently large framing parameter as established in Theorem~\ref{thm:HFKtoHFD}). \end{proof}
+We leave verification of the statement about gradings, which requires the gradings on the bimodules from~\cite{LOT2}, to the interested reader.
+The precise relationship between the length (and type) of the unstable chain, the framing parameter, and $\tau$ follows as in the proof of Theorem~\ref{thm:HFKtoHFD}. \end{proof}